 |

-The Summary tab provides the number of times the test found a match.
-The three columns displayed are:
+The Summary tab displays the number of times the test found a match.
+The three columns are:

 Test